 The results in the literature suggest that there is an effect of redistributive policies on levels of inequality, but, at the same time, inequality also influences government policies.
 This mechanism of reverse causality makes the econometric identification of the effect of redistributive measures on income inequality particularly difficult.
 As in most observational empirical applications that strive at finding the effect of policy measures, one has to be aware that policy measures are responsive to economic political conditions and, therefore, usually endogenous.
 To overcome any resulting empirical problems, careful empirical work requires identifying the channels of how the policies of interest are shaped.

-By estimating the model as in Equation (2) we take several steps to reduce such endogeneity problems. e include a set of standard control variables that are believed to be confounding factors.
+By estimating the model as in Equation (2) we take several steps to reduce such endogeneity problems.
+We include a set of standard control variables that are believed to be confounding factors, for example, Ardagna (2004) uses political variables as an exogenous driver for consolidation in a GLS simultaneous equation growth model.
 Omitting these would lead to omitted variable bias and load onto the coefficients of our policy variables of interest.
 Despite the inclusion of these controls, there remains doubt whether all confounding variables are removed from εi,t.
-In our strategy, we use annual data in our regression analysis.
-This allows us to include dynamic effects in our model and account for endogeneity.
+In our strategy, we use annual , this allows us to include dynamic effects in our model and account for endogeneity.

 The interaction between fiscal policies and income inequality

-This section presents the empirical findings of the econometric approach discussed in the previous section.
+This section presents the empirical findings of the Local Proyection approach discussed in the previous section.
 First, we present the overall analysis for the income inequality baseline model based on the whole sample (Table 2).
 Second, we carry out two additional exercises with to more precise country sub-samples (see Table 2 in the Appendix for criteria).
-We present the further results obtained by splitting the sample into countries with high public debt (Table 3) and economies where the crisis hit hardest (Table 4).
-Most of the estimates have an expected sign and are statistically significant.
+We present the further results obtained by splitting the sample into countries with high public debt and economies where the crisis hit hardest.

-We extend our analysis by estimating a three-variable PVAR to include the fiscal and labour market variables.
 We do this for two purposes.
 First, to capture the idea that higher economic growth may decrease income inequality via higher government expenditure.
-Second, adding an specific measure of economic policy allow us to investigate whether the effects of inequality shocks are indeed a result of a third factor, in our case, shocks to fiscal policies and labour markets.
+Second, adding a specific measure of economic policy allows us to investigate whether the effects of inequality shocks are indeed a result of a third factor, in our case, shocks to fiscal policies and taxation.

 4.1.
 The effects on income inequality